ssp21/ssp21-spec/ssp21.md

 }
 ```

-#### Bitfields
+#### Bit fields

-Bitfields are single-byte members of *Structs* or *Messages* that encode up to eight boolean values, one value for each
+Bit fields are single-byte members of *Structs* or *Messages* that encode up to eight boolean values, one value for each
 bit using the following syntax:

 ```
 bitfield <bitfield-name> { "name top bit", "name top bit - 1",  ... "name bottom bit" }
 ```

-Bitfields can have zero to eight member bits.
+Bit fields can have zero to eight member bits.
 The top bit (0x80) is always implicitly defined first in the list of bit
 names.
 Unspecified bits shall always be encoded as zero.
 Parsers shall fail parsing if any unspecified bit is set in
 the input.